krokedil/qliro-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/qliro-one-for-woocommerce/).

 == Changelog ==
+= 2023.06.14    - version 0.6.2 =
+* Fix           - Updated our JavaScript to no longer use the deprecated getOrderUpdates function from Qliros JavaScript API, but rather use the onOrderUpdated function.
+Resolves issues with postcode based shipping.

 = 2023.06.09    - version 0.6.1 =
 * Fix           - Fixed an undefined index notice that happened due to missing a default value.